ai-solution-eng/ai-solution-demos/multimodal-rag/README.md

  * **All models proposed below with their MLIS configuration are just suggestions**, many alternatives can deployed instead of these specific ones.

-***Mandatory: An embedding model**
+* **Mandatory: An embedding model**
   * In particular, while optional, a Vision Language (VL) embedding model is recommended to allow the embedding of images.
 Using a traditional (non-VL) embedding model will prevent the embedding of images themselves.
   * **Qwen/Qwen3-VL-Embedding-8B** MLIS configuration:
     * Registry: None
     * Model Format: Custom
 	* Image: vllm/vllm-openai:latest
 	* Resources:
 	  * CPU: 8 to 16 (flexible, lower values may work)
 	  * Memory: 16Gi to 32Gi (flexible, lower values may work)
+	  * GPU: 1 to 1 (mandatory)
+	* Arguments: Qwen/Qwen3-VL-Embedding-8B --runner pooling --port 8080 --kv-cache-dtype fp8
-	  * GPU: 1 to 1 (mandatory - vLLM deployments all require a GPU by default.
+    * Note: vLLM deployments all require a GPU by default, including when deploying embedding models.
 CPU-only embedding options would most likely use a different image.
-One such image is mentioned in this [Text Embedding Inference](https://github.com/huggingface/text-embeddings-inference) repo)
+One such image is mentioned in this [Text Embedding Inference](https://github.com/huggingface/text-embeddings-inference) repo.
-	* Arguments: Qwen/Qwen3-VL-Embedding-8B --runner pooling --port 8080 --kv-cache-dtype fp8

-***Mandatory: A chat model with tool calling capabilities**
+* **Mandatory: A chat model with tool calling capabilities**
   * Any chat model with tool calling capabilities can theoretically be used, but larger models tend to perform these tasks better, resulting in easier information retrieval where it can be challenging for smaller models.
   * To avoid deploying too many different models, we recommend Qwen/Qwen3.8-27B-FP8, as the RAG ingestion flow optionally makes use of a VLM to describe images, leading to better image retrieval, as well as mitigating the lack of embedding model's vision capabilities, should a non-VL embedding model be used.
   * **Qwen/Qwen3.8-27B-FP8** MLIS configuration:
     * Registry: None
     * Model Format: Custom